 A brief analysis

-One relevant question is whether false awakening dreams always bring back positive or mind-blown experiences, as a lot of polyphasic sleepers whether beginner or veteran have reported to encounter false awakening dreams and shown great interest in lucid dreaming.
+One relevant question is whether false awakening dreams always bring back positive or mind-blown experiences.
+A lot of polyphasic sleepers, whether beginner or veteran, have encountered false awakening dreams and shown great interest in lucid dreaming.

 How to produce false awakening dreams

-It was suggested in one study that to create FA dream instances, it is necessary for the sleepers to be disturbed in their sleep – for example, walking into the room of the sleeper, making some noises, touching them or prodding them to create a “suggestive” environment of FA5.
-Another note is that this whole simulation process should be repeated at least intermittently and periodically (once every 30 minutes or 2 hours).
+One study suggested that to create FA dream instances, it is necessary to disturb sleepers in their sleep.
+For example, walking into the room of the sleeper, making some noises, touching them or prodding them to create a “suggestive” environment of FA5.
+Another note is that this whole simulation process should repeat at least intermittently, once every 30 minutes or 2 hours.
 This process resulted in 4 different possibilities:

 - The sleeper wakes up (in reality, real awakening)

 - Not awakened (in SWS/REM sleep, no response to external stimuli)

 - Partially became conscious during SWS but went back to sleep (zombie mode)